takfuruya/KalmanFilter.js/README.md

 <script src="js/KalmanFilter.js"></script>
 ```

-The code below computes Kalman filter for constant velocity trajectory model with a random walk velocity (in one dimension) and position measured at every 0.5 sec.
+The code below computes Kalman filter for constant velocity trajectory model (in one dimension) with a random walk velocity of standard deviation 0.2.
+Every 0.5 sec, position is measured with error of standard deviation 0.3.
 It outputs a posteriori (filtered/updated) state estimate and its covariance matrix (its error).

 ```html